Henry Billings Brown: Abilities

 Brown, a privileged son of the Yankee merchant class, was a reflexive social elitist whose opinions of women, African‐Americans, Jews, and immigrants now seem odious, even if they were unexceptional for their time.
 Brown exalted, as he once wrote, 'that respect for the law inherent in the Anglo‐Saxon race'.
 Although he was widely praised as a fair and honest judge, Plessy has irrevocably dimmed his otherwise creditable career.
 Though some may argue that Brown bears personal guilt for the racial evils Plessy helped make possible, others respond that Brown was a man of his day, noting that the decades of de jure discrimination that came after Plessy merely reflected the zeitgeist.

 Brown has been remembered as "a capable and solid, if unimaginative, legal technician."
 One of his friends offered the faint praise that Brown's life "shows how a man without perhaps extraordinary abilities may attain and honour the highest judicial position by industry, by good character, pleasant manners and some aid from fortune".
 His obituary in the New York Times stated that on the Supreme Court Brown "gained a reputation for the strictest impartiality"; that he was "courteous to counsel", "was noted for his willingness to admit that he had committed an error", and finally that "he was remarkably free from pride of opinion".

 Elena Kagan confirmation hearing

-Perhaps the public nadir of Brown's legacy occurred during the 2010 Senate Judiciary Committee confirmation hearings for then Solicitor General, and former Harvard Law School Dean, Elena Kagan, to be an associate justice of the Supreme Court.
-Kagan admitted that she did not know who Brown was, and her questioner, Republican Senator Lindsey Graham of South Carolina, then mentioned Brown with disdain:
+During her 2010 Senate Judiciary Committee confirmation hearings to be an associate justice of the Supreme Court, Elena Kagan was asked by Lindsey Graham whether she knew of Justice Henry Billings Brown.
+Kagan stated that she did not, to which Graham replied, "Well, you don't want him to be your hero, trust me."

-Senator GRAHAM.
-And do you know — are you familiar with Justice Henry Billings Brown?

-Ms. KAGAN.
-I feel as though I should be, but I'm going to say no.

-Senator GRAHAM.
-Well, you don't want him to be your hero, trust me.